Toward Safe and Energy-Efficient 5G NR V2X Communications in Rural Environments: Introduction

-The impact of communication control factors on V2X communication has been investigated in a number of studies \cite{V2XRA-Pt,V2XRA-SCS,V2XRA1,V2XRA-MCS,V2XRA-MCS-NR1,V2XRA-MCS-NR2}.
+The impact of communication control factors on V2X communication has been investigated in a number of studies \cite{V2XRA-Pt,V2XRA-SCS,V2XRA3,V2Xsurvey,V2XRA-MCS-NR1,V2XRA-MCS-NR2}.
 The authors of \cite{V2XRA-Pt} have investigated the impact of \( {P}_{\mathrm{t}} \) on communication quality in urban scenario.
 It shows that a higher \( {P}_{\mathrm{t}} \) improves the received SNR, especially over long distances or in high interference environments.
-The research proposed in \cite{V2XRA-SCS} have specifically analysed the optimisation strategy of $\mathrm{SCS}$ in low-latency, high-reliability vehicle communication scenarios, such as Autonomous Emergency Brakes (AEB).
+The research proposed in \cite{V2XRA-SCS} specifically evaluated the impact of $\mathrm{SCS}$ on V2X communication performance.
 Using a relatively high $\mathrm{SCS}$, such as $30$ \si{\kilo\hertz}, shortens the duration of each symbol, making it particularly suitable for low-latency applications.
-The study introduced in \cite{V2XRA1,V2XRA-MCS} analyses the optimisation of both $\mathrm{SCS}$ and $\mathrm{MCS}$ in urban V2X scenarios.
+The study introduced in \cite{V2XRA3,V2Xsurvey} evaluates V2X communication performance under different $\mathrm{SCS}$ and $\mathrm{MCS}$ configurations in urban scenarios.
 Their findings indicate that a proper tuning of $\mathrm{SCS}$ and $\mathrm{MCS}$ enables the system to better adapt to varying traffic loads and channel conditions, thereby supporting more responsive and reliable data exchange, particularly under high vehicular densities.
-The research~\cite{V2XRA-MCS-NR1,V2XRA-MCS-NR2} focus on $\mathrm{MCS}$ optimisation within urban 5G NR V2X scenarios.
+The research~\cite{V2XRA-MCS-NR1,V2XRA-MCS-NR2} focus on $\mathrm{MCS}$ within urban 5G NR V2X scenarios.
 It shows that appropriately adapting the $\mathrm{MCS}$ to match prevailing channel conditions can significantly reduce PER.
-Despite providing useful insights, the above works \cite{V2XRA-Pt,V2XRA-SCS,V2XRA1,V2XRA-MCS,V2XRA-MCS-NR1,V2XRA-MCS-NR2} do not address a joint optimisation of \( {P}_{\mathrm{t}} \), $\mathrm{SCS}$, and $\mathrm{MCS}$.
+Despite providing useful insights, the above works \cite{V2XRA-Pt,V2XRA-SCS,V2XRA3,V2Xsurvey,V2XRA-MCS-NR1,V2XRA-MCS-NR2} do not address a joint performance evaluation of \( {P}_{\mathrm{t}} \), $\mathrm{SCS}$, and $\mathrm{MCS}$.
 This gap is especially notable in the context of 5G NR V2X for rural traffic scenarios, where the unique channel characteristics demand a holistic approach to communication control.
-Another notable gap in \cite{V2XRA-Pt,V2XRA-SCS,V2XRA1,V2XRA-MCS,V2XRA-MCS-NR1,V2XRA-MCS-NR2} is the lack of consideration of energy consumption in the optimisation of communication control factors.
+Another notable gap in \cite{V2XRA-Pt,V2XRA-SCS,V2XRA3,V2Xsurvey,V2XRA-MCS-NR1,V2XRA-MCS-NR2} is the lack of consideration of RF energy consumption in the performance evaluation of communication control factors.
 Although previous works have focused on improving reliability and latency, it has largely overlooked the trade-offs between performance and energy efficiency, which is an increasingly important concern, particularly in resource-constrained V2X deployments such as rural traffic scenarios.